Felix Obada

-Felix Obada (born 3 November 1989) is a Nigerian professional who currently plays for SORK POSHAN KHAFI FC in the Afghanistan AFC league football forward.
+Felix Obada (born 3 November 1989) is a Nigerian professional footballer who last played for FC Sorkh Poshan as a Forward.

 Career

 Obada began his career in the youth side with Invincible Leopard.
 In 2005 he was transferred to Kwara United.
 After two successful years with Kwara United he was transferred to Thanda Royal Zulu.

 In 2008 the Nigerian winger was eyed by Malmö FF.
 The Swedish top club offered trials for Obada and his companion Bernard Parker.
 The trial took place for two weeks and both impressed according to Bengt Madsen.
 This season so far at TRZ has participated in 4 games for the club, scoring 1 "thunderous" goal and signed on 18 July 2009 for Maritzburg United.